-If you're like many people, finding the best FHA home loans is no easy task.
+If you're like many people, finding the best FHA home loan is no easy task.

 Maybe you even ask a loan officer at a bank or a mortgage broker and they seemed hesitant and tried to change the subject.
 Does this describe your experience - just a little bit?